joagre/bespoke/README.md

 local area as a WiFi Access Point.
 This is by design, encouraging genuine local interactions.

-The first version of B3S includes a straightforward
-<i>Forum</i>.
-End-to-end encrypted <i>Direct Messaging</i> and <i>File
+The first version of B3S includes a <i>Forum</i> and end-to-end encrypted <i>Direct Messaging</i> and <i>File Sharing</i> are in the
-Sharing</i> are in the pipe.
+pipe.

-The B3S client Web app will, at a later stage, be wrapped into native apps for Android and iPhone.
-These apps will make it effortless to sync content in the background just by passing near a B3S instance.
+The B3S client Web app will be wrapped into native Android app to make it effortless to sync content in the background just by passing near a B3S instance.
 You’ll also be able to interact with B3S offline, with syncing handled automatically when reconnected.

 ## Why?